Optical Hall conductivity of systems with gapped spectral nodes: Model

-In the following we calculate the Hall conductivity for low--energy quasiparticles near a nodal point with a uniform gap and a power--law spectrum with an integer exponent.
-Then the low--energy Hamiltonian, describing electrons in graphene--like systems with a uniform gap $\Delta=2m$, reads in Fourier representation as
+In the following we calculate the Hall conductivity for low--energy quasiparticles in the vicinity of a node with a uniform gap and a power--law spectrum with integer exponent.
+Then the low--energy Hamiltonian, describing electrons in systems with spectral nodes with a uniform gap $\Delta=2m$, reads in Fourier representation as

 where $n=1$ should be associated with MLG and $n=2$ with BLG.
-For general $n$ the eigenvalues of the Hamiltonian are
+For general order $n$ the eigenvalues of the Hamiltonian are